grmnn/rust-book/notes/getting-started.md

 ### Building for Release

 To compile a Rust program for a release we can use `cargo build --release` to compile it with optimizations.
 This command will create an executable in __target/release__ instead of __target/debug__.
-The optmizations make the Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
+The optimizations make the Rust code run faster, but turning them on lengthens the time it takes for your program to compile.